Warnings for Ferriprox

 Advise patients taking FERRIPROX to immediately interrupt therapy and report to their physician if they experience any symptoms indicative of infection.

-In pooled clinical trials, the incidence of agranulocytosis was 1.7% of patients.
+The incidence of agranulocytosis was 1% of patients in pooled clinical trials of 642 patients with thalassemia syndromes and 0.5 % of patients in pooled clinical trials of 196 patients with sickle cell disease or other anemias.
 The mechanism of FERRIPROX-associated agranulocytosis is unknown.
 Agranulocytosis and neutropenia usually resolve upon discontinuation of FERRIPROX, but there have been reports of agranulocytosis leading to death.

 Implement a plan to monitor for and to manage agranulocytosis and neutropenia prior to initiating FERRIPROX treatment.